dafny-lang/dafny/docs/_includes/UserGuide.md

 - To run Dafny from the command line, simply run Dafny.exe from the `Binaries` directory.

-- To install Dafny for use inside Visual Studio 2012, double-click on `DafnyLanguageService.vsix` to run the installer.
-You may first need to uninstall the old version of the extension from within Visual Studio (Tools ==\> Extensions and Updates).
-Then, whenever you open a file with the extension .dfy in Visual Studio, the Dafny mode will kick in.
-(If you don't intend to run Dafny from the command line, you can delete the directory into which you copied the contents of Dafny.zip.)

 - There is also a [Dafny mode for Emacs](https://github.com/boogie-org/boogie-friends).